deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 ![](charts/charts_9_0.png "🔼 Figure 6: Ablation on the number of sampled actions (k).")

-> 🔼 The chart displays the impact of varying the number of sampled actions (k) during inference-time policy optimization on the success rate of the WMA web agent and a baseline with no exploration.
+> 🔼 The chart displays the success rate of the WMA web agent and a baseline (no exploration) across varying numbers of sampled actions (k) during inference-time policy optimization, showing performance gains from increasing exploration.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Ablation on the number of sampled actions (k).